krabf/vigilant-engine/index.md

 class: home
 ---

-Hi, my name is Kush (she/her) and I’m an independent filmmaker and video editor based in Cebu City, Philippines.
+Hi, my name is Kush (she/her) and I’m an independent filmmaker, [Notion](notion.so/product) Ambassador based in Cebu City, Philippines.
 I’m currently working as a video editor at a Singapore-based [video production company](https://fewstones.com/).
 I create and write short films and collaborate with fellow artists.
 My thesis film has been exhibited at independent film festivals in the Philippines.

-I create [Notion template](https://krabf.gumroad.com/), explore technology, publish thoughts.
-I also happen to love brewing coffee at home and my reviews can be found [here](coffee.krabf.com).
+I explore technology, publish thoughts, and create [Notion template](https://krabf.gumroad.com).

 More about my work [here](/work).